eiifi/EARS/README.md

 # EARS
-This platform run uploaded java file in Docker container.
-Platform create Docker image, run it and also remove image after its finish.
-It also suports automatic container remave if application run to long.
-Platofrm also automaticly sort images into two folders: Succesful and Failed.
+This platform run uploaded Java file in Docker container.
+Platform create Docker image, run it and also remove it image after its finish.
+It also suports automatic container remave, if application run to long.
+Platofrm also automaticly sort uploded into two folders after they are finishd: Succesful and Failed.
 Platofem supports run of multiple files parrael.

 We need few things in ENV file:
 - set maximum value of running dockers